Music of South Africa: Tsonga-traditional

-Tsonga traditional music was first recorded in the 1950s by Francisco Baloyi for Gallo, and showed a largely African style influenced by Latin rhythms.
+Tsonga traditional music was first recorded in the 1950s by Francisco Baloyi for Gallo, and showed a predominantly African style influenced by Latin rhythms.
 Mozambiquan musicians Fani Pfumo and Alexander Jafete became prominent studio performers in the 1950s and into the next decade.
-In 1975, however, Mozambique became independent and a radio station was opened by Radio Bantu, leading to the abandonment of Portuguese elements from this style.
+In 1975, however, Mozambique became independent, and Radio Bantu opened a radio station, leading to the abandonment of Portuguese elements in this style.

-More modern Tsonga bands, such as General MD Shirinda & the Gaza Sisters play a style called Tsonga disco, featuring a male lead vocalist backed by female singers, a guitar, keyboard or synth and disco rhythms.
-Thomas Chauke & the Shinyori Sisters (Tusk Records) have become probably the best-selling band of any neo-traditional style.
-George Maluleke na Van'wanati Sisters have also been instrumental in modernizing the music by experimenting with a faster tempo and native instruments.
-The most popular Tsonga musicians, however, has arguably been either Thomas Chauke, the pop singer Peta Teanet or the equally successful Penny Penny, Joe Shirimani.
-Paul Ndlovu is another artist who has contributed a lot in this genre, with his popular hits, Hi ta famba moyeni and Tsakane.
+More modern Tsonga bands, such as General MD Shirinda & the Gaza Sisters play a style called Tsonga disco, featuring a male lead vocalist backed by female singers, a guitar, keyboard or synth, and disco rhythms.
+Thomas Chauke & the Shinyori Sisters (Tusk Records) have probably become the best-selling band in the neo-traditional style.
+George Maluleke and Van'wanati Sisters have also been instrumental in modernizing the music by experimenting with faster tempos and indigenous instruments.
+The most popular Tsonga musicians, however, have arguably been either Thomas Chauke, the pop singer Peta Teanet, or the equally successful Penny Penny, Joe Shirimani.
+Paul Ndlovu is another artist who has made significant contributions to this genre, with his popular hits Hi ta famba moyeni and Tsakane.

 The modern sound of traditional Xitsonga music comprises more of the earlier native sounds that had initially been abandoned in favor of the Portuguese electronic guitars, namely the xylophone and bass marimba.
-Bands such as Thomas Chauke and the Xinyori Sisters and George Maluleke predominantly used guitars; however the modern sound replaces these with the xylophone or bass marimba.
+Bands such as Thomas Chauke and the Xinyori Sisters, and George Maluleke predominantly used guitars; however, the modern sound has replaced these with xylophones or bass marimbas.
 The Tsonga people's preference for the xylophone and marimba type of sound is inherited from the timbila music of the Chopi people, which has been entered into the UNESCO heritage archives as a Masterpiece of the Oral and Intangible Heritage of Humanity.